 Memmingen's medieval townscape on the edge of the Allgäu fascinates with its well-preserved historical buildings, magnificent house facades and the town stream.
 Even human rights were invented here.

 Travel back in time to Memmingen: the town owes its local festival - the Fishermen's Day - to the stream that meanders through the medieval alleyways.
 The historic district town offers numerous historical attractions such as gates and towers.
 There is an adventure rally for families.
-Travel relaxed and inexpensively with the DB Regio Bayern ticket.
+Travel relaxed and inexpensively with the Bayern-Ticket or the Deutschland-Ticket.

 Animal Memmingen: Storks on the rooftops and fish in the centre of town

-If you would like to learn more about this historic event, you can find out more about the background to March 1525 at the "Stadt der Freiheitsrechte" information point opposite the Kramer guild.
-Afterwards, continue straight ahead to the Roßmarkt.
-It merges seamlessly into Schweizerberg Street.
-If you walk past the yellow Schnabelhaus, it is worth taking a look up: High above the rooftops, there are two animal inhabitants to marvel at from February to the end of August: a nest with two storks that have regularly chosen the chimney as their centre of life since 2012.
+If you would like to learn more about this historic event, you can find out more about the background to March 1525 at the "Stadt der Freiheitsrechte" information point opposite the Kramerzunft.
+Afterwards, continue straight ahead onto Roßmarkt.
+It merges seamlessly into Schweizerberg street.
+If you walk past the yellow Schnabelhaus, it's worth taking a look up: High above the rooftops, there are two animal inhabitants to marvel at from February to the end of August: a nest with two storks, which have regularly chosen the chimney as their centre of life since 2012.
 Other pairs of storks also feel at home in Memmingen and regularly visit the town to breed.

 The town stream meanders through the winding alleyways of the tranquil town.
-It lends an additional charm to the townscape, is clearly one of Memmingen's attractions and is somewhat reminiscent of Venice, especially in the summer months.
+It lends the townscape an additional charm, is clearly one of Memmingen's attractions and is somewhat reminiscent of Venice, especially in the summer months.
 The canal is also home to three to four thousand trout, which are fished out by locals with landing nets once a year as part of the traditional Fishermen's Day.
 The most successful ones are crowned Fisher King or Fisher Queen.
 This entertaining spectacle is the largest local festival in Memmingen and attracts numerous visitors to the Unterallgäu.

 Now follow the next junction to the right onto Martin-Luther-Platz.
 The imposing Fuggerbau awaits you there.
-The simple façade design is characterised by its impressive dimensions and was built in 1581 by the famous Augsburg merchant family Fugger as a residence and warehouse.
-During the Thirty Years' War, the commander Albrecht von Wallenstein and the Swedish King Gustav Adolf resided here for a time.
+The simple façade design impresses with its imposing dimensions and was built in 1581 by the famous Augsburg merchant family Fugger as a residence and warehouse.
+During the Thirty Years' War, the commander Albrecht von Wallenstein and the Swedish king Gustav Adolf resided here for a time.
 From the inner courtyard, you can watch the storks or take a look at St Martin's Church.
 The park behind the Fugger building with the equestrian statue of Duke Welf VI invites you to linger.

 A museum on the highest building in the city